Mathieu-Robitaille/junk/python/PyDoom/README.md

 # TODOs
-Parse string to build map
+Parse string to build map (Done?)
-Render said map and have walls drawn accordingly
+Build edge detection for polygons to get finer resolution of distance to walls Render said map and have walls drawn accordingly (Rough) Build mini-map in top left corner for debugging (Done) Build a sprite loader

+BONUS FEATURES:
 Use maze builder to generate map
 Build parser for generated map to level
-Build mini-map in top left corner for debugging
-Build a sprite loader

-Future TODOs
 Allow character to break walls? expanding map further?